FotoGrids/fotogrids/src/readme.txt

 Yes!
 FotoGrids offers a comprehensive free version with unlimited galleries, multiple layouts, lightbox, and statistics.
 Pro features are available for advanced users who need additional functionality.

-= What image formats are supported? =
+= What item formats are supported? =

-FotoGrids supports all image formats that WordPress supports natively: JPEG, PNG, GIF, WebP, and SVG.
+FotoGrids supports all item formats that WordPress supports natively: JPEG, PNG, GIF, WebP, and SVG.

 = Can I customize the appearance? =